Wildland Fire Protection Strategic Plan

 Process and Outcomes

-DNR has invited representatives from federal, tribal, state, and local government; affected communities; fire service, emergency response, forest management, and conservation organizations; and private industry to come to together to chart a bold new path to improved wildland fire outcomes.
+DNR invited representatives from federal, tribal, state, and local government; affected communities; fire service, emergency response, forest management, and conservation organizations; and private industry to come to together to chart a bold new path to improved wildland fire outcomes.

-Through this process, we will:
+Through this process, we:

 Past Events